-On June 30, 2000, the Company's Board of Directors adopted, subject to stockholder approval, an amendment to the Certificate of Incorporation, as set
+On June 30, 2000, the Company's Board of Directors adopted, subject to stockholder approval, an amendment to the Certificate of Incorporation, as set forth at Appendix A, to prohibit stockholder action without a meeting (the "Stockholder Meeting Amendment").

 Under current Delaware law and the Company's Certificate of Incorporation any action required or permitted to be taken by the Company's stockholders may be taken without a meeting or notice to all stockholders and without a stockholder vote if a written consent setting forth the action to be taken is signed by the holders of shares of outstanding stock having the requisite number of votes that would be necessary to authorize such action if it were taken at a meeting of stockholders.
 The Company's current Certificate of Incorporation provides that prompt notice of the taking of the corporate action without a meeting by less than unanimous written consent must be given to those stockholders who have not consented in writing.
 The Company's By-Laws do not restrict stockholder action by written consent.
 The Stockholder Meeting Amendment would prohibit actions by written consent of the stockholders.